jeremyfourna/basket-live-stats/README.md

-# liveBBStats
+# basket-live-stats

-This is a tool to take the stats of a basket-ball game, you can share the url of the game and everybody can follow the live stats of a game
+Allow you to take and broadcast basket-ball game statistics.
+Create a game and take all the statistics from one team.

 ## Key features